patricktcoakley/gdvm/README.md

 ## Installation

+> [!IMPORTANT]
+> In order to use the symlink feature for *Windows*, you first need to enable [Developer Mode](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development).
+> Without it, you can still install, remove, etc, but you won't have the added benefit of having a symlink pointing to your desired version, which is what the `fgvm godot` command uses to launch Godot
+> directly from the terminal and you would simply have to navigate to the Godot installation directory to launch it (i.e., `C:\Users\USERNAME\fgvm\4.5.1-stable-standard\Godot_v4.5.1-stable_win64.exe`).
+>
+> In addition, Powershell, the default shell for Windows, doesn't support the emojis out of the box.
+To fix this, you simply need to update the `$PROFILE`/profile.ps1:
+> ```powershell
+> '[console]::InputEncoding = [console]::OutputEncoding = [System.Text.UTF8Encoding]::new()' | Add-Content -Path $PROFILE
+> ```
+>
+> Also, if you are using `cmd`, you can also try the beta unicode support by going to Region in the control panel, going to Administrative, clicking Change system locale, and checking the Beta:
+> Use Unicode UTF-8 for worldwide language support checkbox.
+You will have to restart your computer, but it should enable emoji support there as well.

 ### Package Managers

 The recommended way to install fgvm is through a package manager, which will make it easier to keep up to date and manage your installations: